Antonomasia3rd/stuff/README.md

 i posted about what things that i back up + my debloat list on my phone!

+### but- you can still debloat on One UI 5.1 right?!

+debloating with the previous list won't do much for the RAM

+i made the One UI 6 version just to match the One UI 5's RAM usage on boot (which is ~3.2 GB)

 ## what the "college" folder doing?

 it's source code archive from the "basic programming" course 👀